JustenMX/JustenMX/README.md

   />
 </picture>

+#

-<h3 align="center">Professional software developer from Singapore 🇸🇬 with a passion for crafting robust and efficient solutions. 🚀 Committed to continuous learning and staying ahead in the dynamic world of technology. 💻 Dedicated to leveraging my expertise in software development to drive innovation and create impactful solutions.
+Professional software developer from Singapore 🇸🇬 with a passion for crafting robust and efficient solutions. 🚀 Committed to continuous learning and staying ahead in the dynamic world of technology. 💻 Dedicated to leveraging my expertise in software development to drive innovation and create impactful solutions.
 Strong believer in the power of teamwork and collaboration.
-Let's connect and build something remarkable together! 👨‍💻</h3>
+Let's connect and build something remarkable together! 👨‍💻

 - 🌱 I’m currently learning **Java, object-orientated programming, algorithms and practicing on LeetCode and CodeWars.**